nayanamangalpalli/calculator-behavior/addition.md

 Then - The result is displayed in fractional form.

-## Scenario: Addition of +ve and -ve number
+## Scenario: Addition of positive and negative number

 Given - A calculator is turned on and working properly

-When - I will enter +ve number, +, -ve number and presses - 2 times, = .
+When - Enters positive number, +,negative number and press - 2 times,=

-Then - The latest - operation is considered and displays either +ve or -ve result.
+Then - The latest - operation is considered and displays positive or negative result.

 ## Scenario: Addition of decimals